 First Nation, Metis, and Inuit Students: Education for Reconciliation

-Greater St. Albert Catholic District is focused on meeting Alberta Education’s mandate to ensure high quality learning and achievement experiences for all children.
+Greater St. Albert Catholic Division is focused on meeting Alberta Education’s mandate to ensure high quality learning and achievement experiences for all children.
 Not all First Nations, Métis, and Inuit students are meeting expectations of success compared to other students in the province.
 Therefore, the ministry is requesting that school jurisdictions “set bold targets, implement strategies, monitor student success, and take corrective actions where results are not achieved” (Alberta Education Business Plan, March 17, 2016, pp.33-34).

 In Greater St. Albert Catholic Schools, our First Nations, Métis, and Inuit students are exceeding provincial targets on achievement exams, diploma exams, high school drop-out and post-secondary transition rates.
 Even though our students are experiencing success in these ways, we have set bold targets using individual student learning profiles to ensure that every student will have more supports than they may have had in the past to excel and to transition into post-secondary by writing and succeeding on diploma exams.

 To keep this promise of ensuring success for every First Nations, Métis, and Inuit student, we are committed to achieving these strategies in our Student-Focused School Improvement Plan 2019-2020, which is based on our Division Three-Year Education Plan for 2019-2022.